miwashi-edu/edu-frontend-auth/README.md

   }
 });
 ```

+### Vulnerabilities

+If the token is stored in memory (e.g., React state), it reduces the risk of XSS attacks compared to local or session storage.
+However, it's still susceptible if an XSS attack can manipulate application state.

+Vulnerable to CSRF attacks if not properly handled.

+### Phishing risks:

+Users might be tricked into obtaining the token through social engineering or phishing attacks.

 # 6. IndexedDB

 > Frontend: Use IndexedDB API to store the JWT.
 This is more complex but useful for large amounts of data and provides asynchronous access.